Matteo Ruggeri

-Matteo Ruggeri (born 11 July 2002) is an Italian professional footballer who plays as a left-back or left wing-back for club Atlético Madrid.
+Matteo Ruggeri (/it/; born 11 July 2002) is an Italian professional footballer who plays as a left-back for club Aston Villa.

+Ruggeri is a product of the Atalanta academy and went on to make over 100 appearances for the side, including winning the 2023–24 UEFA Europa League where he was named in the 2023–24 Europa League Team of the Season.
+He transferred to Atlético Madrid in July 2025.

+He has played for Italy at multiple youth team levels, most recently for Italy U21s.
+Ruggeri was called into the senior Italy squad for the first time in March 2025 but is yet to make his debut.

 Club career

 Atalanta

 Matteo Ruggeri grew up in Zogno, Lombardy, Italy, where he started playing football, before joining Atalanta's youth sector in 2011.
 He made his professional debut for Atalanta on 3 November 2020, coming on as a substitute in the 81st minute in a UEFA Champions League group stage match against Liverpool, which Atalanta lost 5–0 at home.
 Five days later, he made his Serie A debut in a 1–1 home draw against Inter.

 Loan to Salernitana

 On 27 July 2021, Ruggeri joined newly-promoted Serie A club Salernitana on a season-long loan.

 Return to Atalanta

 On 22 May 2024, Ruggeri started in Atalanta's 3–0 victory over German champions Bayer Leverkusen in the 2024 UEFA Europa League final.